-Habitat for Humanity Seattle-King County’s information meetings through the end of 2018 are full.
-We will not be scheduling additional information meetings through 2018 and are unable to maintain a waiting list for our current meetings.
-Another round of information meetings will begin in the Spring of 2019.
+Habitat for Humanity Seattle-King County’s information meetings through the end of 2018 have all been postponed.
+We apologize for any inconvenience and will begin scheduling additional meetings in the Spring of 2019.
 If you are interested in receiving updates about future available communities and information meetings, sign up for the mailing list below.
 Email notifications will be sent to those on this list when information meetings are scheduled.

 Family Selection Criteria